What caused tech layoff 2022–2024

 Companies need to either increase the revenue or reduce the expenses to achieve profitability.

-Like it or not, the biggest expenses for most companies are staffing (spells, employees’ salary).
+Like it or not, the biggest expense for most companies is staffing (i.e., employees’ salaries).

 Then, there was a constant push for the managers to raise the bar for performance evaluation to identify more low performers.